campbell000/blog/content/articles/about.md

 When I first started writing this "About" page, I began by indiscriminately dumping my pent-up frustrations about how **coporate, soulless, and lame** the mainstream internet has become.
 I soon realized that I had *a lot* more to say on the subject than I realized, so I moved it <NuxtLink to="/why-start-a-blog-in-2020">to its own separate post.</NuxtLink>

-If you don't want to read that post, then the short version is that these big content aggregation companies like reddit, facebook and twitter wield too much power over the internet: they're designed to stamp out smaller voices like my own, and amplify the large, big brand voices (like corporations, businesses, etc).
-This, obviously, makes the internet a lame and uninteresting place.
-By starting a blog (and maybe inspiring others to do the same), I hope to decentralize some of that power, making the internet a better place.
-"Restoring its former glory", if you will.
+If you don't want to read that post, then the short version is that these big content aggregation companies like reddit, facebook and twitter wield too much power over the internet: they're designed to stamp out smaller voices like my own, and amplify the large, big brand voices (like corporations, businesses, politicians, etc).
+These large, powerful voices taking control over the internet has a net negative effect on its utility and creativity.

+Therefore, by starting a blog (and maybe inspiring others to do the same), I hope to decentralize some of that power, which will hopefully make the internet a better, more-accessible place for average people like myself.

 ## What Kind of Privacy Concerns Should I Have While Using Your Site?
 I've taken great care to ensure that this site is as minimally invasive as possible.
 There are no ads or trackers, and no social media integration of any kind.
 I use google fonts and occasionally embed youtube links, but that's about it.